Operational Resilience vs Business Continuity

 What is Operational Resilience?

-Operational resilience refers to an organization's ability to maintain its core functions and business processes in the face of disruptive events and changing environments.
-Building business resilience begins by identifying the core aspects of business operations and staying operational, to some extent, despite all the challenges facing the organization and enabling it to deliver value to its customers.
+Operational resilience refers to an organisation's ability to maintain its core functions and business processes in the face of disruptive events and changing environments.
+Building business resilience begins by identifying the core aspects of business operations and staying operational, to some extent, despite all the challenges facing the organisation and enabling it to deliver value to its customers.

-There are several steps to achieve organizational resilience, focusing specifically on responding effectively in the face of unexpected disruption.
-It is part of crisis response management to ensure that the core business functions remain operational and have a manageable impact on the entire organization.
+There are several steps to achieve operational resilience, focusing specifically on responding effectively in the face of unexpected disruption.
+This can be considered part of crisis response management to ensure that the core business functions remain operational and have a manageable impact on the entire organisation.

 What is Business Continuity?

-Business continuity refers to the organization's ability to recover from potential disruption and recover operations in the shortest amount of time.
-Continuity planning involves various elements: risk assessment and risk management.
+Business continuity refers to an organisation's ability to recover from potential disruption and recover operations in the shortest amount of time.
+Continuity planning involves various elements, including risk assessment and risk management.
 The first step in developing your business continuity plan is identifying risks that could directly impact and cause significant disruption to your business operations.

-Most organizations have a generic approach to continuity planning.
+Most organisations take a generic approach to continuity planning.
 However, the most effective continuity plans are those that identify specific scenarios and risks and plan how to effectively respond to each scenario.
 This plan ensures that you can inform the decision-making process and quickly adapt to the changing environment brought on by disruptive situations.
-The goal for business continuity is to minimize downtime or avoid downtime, if possible.
+The goal for business continuity is to minimise downtime or avoid downtime, if possible.

 Operational Resilience vs Business Continuity: What's the Difference?

 Operational resilience vs business continuity is one of the biggest question marks for anyone tasked with business continuity plans.
-While they are related concepts, organizational resilience and business continuity serve different purposes.
+While they are related concepts, organisational resilience and business continuity serve different purposes.

-It would be fatal for the entire organization to assume they are the same thing.
+It would be fatal for the entire organisation to assume they are completely the same thing.

 Before you can map out your disaster recovery plans, you must identify the differences between operational resilience and business continuity.